 The secrets of the "black diamond"

-In just a few years, the truffle has grown from being a simple scented mushroom to becoming the highly coveted "black diamond".
+The truffle has grown from scented mushrooms to the highly coveted "black diamond" in just a few years.
 Indeed, it has made a remarkable and unprecedented ascension into the world of luxury and haute cuisine.

-France and Italy occupy a dominant position on the truffle market where prices keep breaking records year after year.
-But other countries are emerging such as Spain or, more surprisingly, the state of Oregon in the USA.
+France and Italy occupy a dominant position in the truffle market, where prices keep breaking records year after year.
+But other countries are emerging, such as Spain or, more surprisingly, Oregon in the USA.